Willie169/PID/README.md

 ### Optimization and Multi-threading

 To facilitate further exploration of PID parameter tuning, optimization functions were integrated.
 Utilizing multi-threading allowed for the concurrent evaluation of multiple parameter combinations, greatly enhancing the testing efficiency.
 The optimization framework also included mechanisms for result logging and progress tracking, making it easier to analyze and visualize outcomes.

+### Arduino Auto-Following Kart

+We use two ultrasonic sensors to measure the distance on both sides.
+The difference in distance helps adjust the robot's angular velocity, while the average of both distances adjusts its linear speed.
+The PID controllers fine-tune these adjustments to ensure the robot stays at the target distance, while adjusting its orientation to keep the two sensors aligned.
+The L293D motor driver uses these velocity values to control the left and right motors, adjusting the robot's movement accordingly.

 ## Contributing